 Use-case scenarios: Captioning

 Captions are increasingly popular for live events, such as webinars, presentations, or conferences, providing a visual aid to follow the speech.

 Some might have difficulty hearing — so adding captions makes it easy for them to read what’s being said.
 Others might prefer reading over listening because they might be in a noisy environment such as a café or on public transport.

 Captions make it easier to catch and keep your audience’s attention.
 It’s much easier to follow what’s going on (and validate what’s being said) if captions are enabled.

 Because subtitles are designed for people who can hear the audio but don't understand it, they are mainly used in movies and TV series amongst those who like watching content in its original version but cannot understand it.
 Also, they are produced and synchronized before the video is released and most on-demand video streaming platforms include them.

 Bridging the language gap with the right process and technology

-Simultaneous interpretation —on-site or remote—, translation, captioning, and subtitles all fulfill the purpose of bringing down language barriers.
+Simultaneous interpretation —on-site or remote—, translation, captioning and subtitles all fulfil the purpose of bringing down language barriers.
 Deciding which one to use depends mainly on your type of content and user needs.

 When it comes to deciding on the technology, besides content type and user needs, setting and budget also play a key role.
 There are services that event managers can use to get access to interpreters and human-interpreted live captions in virtual and hybrid setups.
 Platforms such as Interprefy enable real-time simultaneous interpretation and live captioning on any event type and meeting empowering event managers to deliver content in a variety of languages.